aiidateam/aiida-core/docs/source/howto/data.rst

 Note that after construction, you will get an *unstored* node.
 This means that at this point your data is not yet stored in the database and you can first inspect it and optionally modify it.
 If you are happy with the results, you can store the new data permanently by calling the :py:meth:`~aiida.orm.nodes.node.Node.store` method.
-Every node is assigned a Universal Unique Identifer (UUID) upon creation and once stored it is also assigned a primary key (PK), which can be retrieved through the ``node.uuid`` and ``node.pk`` properties, respectively.
+Every node is assigned a Universal Unique Identifier (UUID) upon creation and once stored it is also assigned a primary key (PK), which can be retrieved through the ``node.uuid`` and ``node.pk`` properties, respectively.
 You can use these identifiers to reference and or retrieve a node.
 Ways to find and retrieve data that have previously been imported are described in section :ref:`"How to find data"<how-to:data:find>`.